x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 deployment of these signature algorithms may be appropriate.
 Such use cases are described and discussed later in {{use-cases-hbs-x509}}.

-The private key of SPHINCS+ is a finite but very large collection of FTS keys and hence stateless.
+The private key of SLH-DSA is a finite but very large collection of FTS keys and hence stateless.
 This typically comes at the cost of larger signatures compared to the stateful HBS variants.
-Thus SPHINCS+ is suitable for more use cases if the signature sizes fit the requirements.
+Thus SLH-DSA is suitable for more use cases if the signature sizes fit the requirements.

 # Conventions and Definitions